-However, this we now know to be an underestimation.
-The vertical sequence of fossil bed has been mapped by the NMS during their survey of the site.
+However, we now know this to be somewhat of an underestimation.
+The vertical sequence of fossil bed has been mapped by the NMS during their survey of the site in 1999.
 They also mapped faulted sections of fossil bed.
-By adding the vertical extent of these sections, the minimum thickness of the fossil bed at Birk Knowes is approximately 24.5 meters.
-However, this approximately 24.5 meters is derived only by adding the north cliff face and south exposures that were mapped.
+The total thickness of the fossil bed is approximately 24.5 meters.
+However, this approximately 24.5 meters is derived only by adding the north cliff face and south.
 There is at least a 94 meter wide section of fossil bed located between the south exposure and east exposure that is covered in grass and that has yet to be mapped, as seen below:

-If you add the 24.5 meter vertical thickness to the fact that the fossil bed occurs along at least 110 meters of the valley, you can make a reasonable prognosis that the fossil resource is of sizable proportions and that the section removed by the German collectors was relatively insignificant.
+If you add the 24.5 meter vertical thickness to the fact that the fossil bed occurs along at least 110 meters of the valley, you can make a reasonable prognosis that the fossil resource has not been “almost totally removed by unauthorised collectors“.

 To put into perspective how large an 8 meter tall fossil bed is, here are some photographs with people standing beside it:

-As visible in the photograph below, the fossil bed at the north cliff face travels into the hill.
+The photograph below shows how the fossil bed at the north cliff face travels into the hill.
 The lower section of the hill is therefore comprised almost entirely of fossil bed.

 To give an impression of how large this section is in relation to what the Germans removed: if one were to excavate a mere 20 meters into the hill along a 60 meters wide section, you have an amount of fossil bed that is eye-wateringly massive, as this equation roughly shows:

 8m (height of fossil bed) x 20m (depth) x 60m (width) = 9600 cubic meters of fossil bed.